jham005/notes/src/pages/C++/sunrise/index.md

       results[day][latitude] = sunrise(day, latitude, 0);
 ```

+Note we have used 0 as the first day and latitude, as all arrays in
+C++ use index 0 as the first cell.

 The `omp parallel for` means the for-loop is divided up by the
 available processors (you might have 4, 8 or even 16 of them on your
 PC; a high-end computer might have as many as 96).